jarokaz/triton-on-gke-sandbox/README.md

 - Creates a network and a subnet for a GKE cluster
 - Creates a zonal GKE cluster with two node pools: a CPU node pool and a GPU node pool
-- Enables Workload Identity and creates a configures a service account to be used by NVIDIA Triton Inference Server
+- Enables Workload Identity and creates and configures a service account to be used by NVIDIA Triton Inference Server
 - Registers the cluster with the Anthos fleet and configures Anthos Service Mesh
 - Enables managed data collection for the cluster to integrate with Managed Service for Prometheus
-- Creates a GCS bucket for NVIDIA Triton Inference Server model repository
+- Creates a GCS bucket for the NVIDIA Triton Inference Server's model repository

 The Terraform configuration assumes that the Anthos Service Mesh fleet feature has been enabled.